 Humpty Dumpty Sat on the Wall…

-The argument can therefore be made that a person is sitting on the fence, and should choose sides, but from the perspective of a belief, by definition can’t claim to know one way or the other, otherwise you wouldn’t need to believe it’s true, you would say you know it’s true.
+The argument can, therefore, be made that a person is sitting on the fence and should choose sides.
+From the perspective of a belief, by definition, a person can’t claim to know one way or the other.
+Otherwise, you wouldn’t need to believe it’s true.
+You would say you know it’s true.

 Once you make the assertion that you know it’s true, you’re bound with the duty of proving your statement.
 There’s no need to claim you know that Humpty Dumpty does not exist, you can be content to likening it to a whole spectrum of absurd possibilities, and give a window for comedy.